 Tell us about an academic challenge you encountered when you got to UT.
 How did you handle it?
 What advice would you give to someone in that same situation?

 During my second semester here I found myself in a class that I wasn’t completely prepared for.
 We were expected to use math that I hadn’t learned yet, and we went at a pace that I hadn’t encountered before.
-I struggled a lot, and I was barely able to complete the homework without the help of my friends.
+I struggled a lot, and was barely able to complete the homework without the help of my friends.
 I went to office hours but it didn’t help with the fact that I simply hadn’t learned the necessary math for the class.
 It was made worse by seeing my peers grasp the same concepts seemingly effortlessly.
-Since I ran into issues at the beginning of the semester, my confidence was shaken, so I went onto to struggle with other concepts that actually weren’t as difficult as what I originally struggled with.
-By the end of the semester, as I was preparing for the final, I realized that I finally understood the ideas from the first few weeks that I’d struggled with so much.
-My advice would be to revisit difficult ideas periodically throughout the semester, because things that seem difficult at first become much clearer with some perspective.
-Also, a lot of my issues in the class stemmed from my belief that I wasn’t smart enough or prepared enough for it.
-Those ideas made me quicker to give up when something didn’t make sense.
+My confidence was shaken, so I went onto to struggle with other concepts that weren’t as difficult as what I originally struggled with.
+By the end of the semester, as I was preparing for the final, I realized that I finally understood the ideas from the first few weeks that I had struggled with.
+My advice would be to revisit difficult ideas periodically throughout the semester; things that seem difficult at first become much clearer with some perspective.
+A lot of my issues in the class stemmed from my belief that I wasn’t smart enough or prepared enough for it.
+This led me to quickly give up when something didn’t make sense.